leapcode/bitmask-vpn/docs/build-win.rst

 A cross-compiling procedure (at least for the application binaries) should be possible in the near future, using mxe.
 (There's already some support for it in `gui/build.sh`).

-You should instal: make, wget, as well as a recent Qt5 version (for instance, with chocolatey: choco install make && choco install wget).
+You should instal: make, wget, as well as a recent Qt6 version (for instance, with chocolatey: choco install make && choco install wget).

+For installing Qt6 use the [`aqt`](https://github.com/miurahr/aqtinstall) tool to install a portable version of Qt.

 It's recommended to use bash for windows for compatibility (the version that is distributed with git works well so far).
 In order to avoid makefiles, you are welcome to submit a port of the build scripts using powershell or cscript - see the build.wsf script in openvpn-build for inspiration.